akvo/akvo-product-design/RSR/Features/39-general-RSR-API/TechnicalDesign/RSR_crud_api.md

 ### Tech base

-Currently RSR uses the framework[Tastypie](https://django-tastypie.readthedocs.org/en/latest/) to provide most of the RSR data for reading and a custom solution for loading IATI formatted data as RSR projects.
+Currently RSR uses the framework [Tastypie](https://django-tastypie.readthedocs.org/en/latest/) to provide most of the RSR data for reading and a custom solution for loading IATI formatted data as RSR projects.

 In the years since the RSR API work started another framework, the [Django REST framework (DRF)](http://www.django-rest-framework.org/), has made great progress and is, to my mind, a superior base to build the RSR API on.
 Since the current API is used, in a read-only mode, in various places, we will need to support it at least for the near future.
 However the new read/write API should be based on DRF.